TheMaster4127/TheMaster4127/README.md

 # 💫 About Me

-I’m an intermediate Machine Learning practitioner focused on **Financial ML and Quantitative Finance**, with hands-on experience through small projects and research-oriented notebooks.
+I’m an intermediate Machine Learning practitioner focused on **Data Science and ML **, with hands-on experience through small projects and research-oriented notebooks.

 My work primarily involves **financial data analysis, time-series experimentation, and model-driven insights**, with an emphasis on understanding market behavior rather than black-box predictions.